turingschool/lesson_plans/ruby_03-professional_rails_applications/caching_in_rails.markdown

 To do this, we'll actually want to look at another caching mechanism -- using an explicit cache key.
 Using an explicit key requires a bit more forethought, but it gives us more control over the expiry conditions.

 Furthermore, it can give us a cleaner solution than having to manually expire cache fragments from within our models (which shouldn't be concerned with things like caching in the first place).

 __Discussion__ - Let's think about what information might be useful for generating a cache key for our list of items.

+Ultimately we can infer whether there have been any item updates based on these pieces of information:

+* The maximum "updated_at" timestamp across all items
+* The count of all items

-Let's change out
+Let's change our
 the caching implementations in our view templates to use this approach:

 In `app/views/items/index.html.erb`:

 ```
 <div class="container">
-  <% cache "items-count-#{Item.maximum(:updated_at)}" do %>
+  <% cache "items-count-#{Item.count}-#{Item.maximum(:updated_at)}" do %>
   <div class="row">
     <div class="col-sm-12">
       <h1><%= @items.count %> Items</h1>